chronicle-app/chronicle-etl/README.md

 In addition to the built-in importers, importers for third-party platforms are available.
 They are packaged as individual Ruby gems.

 - [email](https://github.com/chronicle-app/chronicle-email).
-Extractors for `mbox` files.
+Extractors for `mbox` and other email files.
 Transformers for chronicle schema
 - [bash](https://github.com/chronicle-app/chronicle-bash).
 Extract bash history from `~/.bash_history`.
 Transform it for chronicle schema

 To install any of these, run `gem install chronicle-PROVIDER`.